Anne Boleyn: Faith and spirituality

 Because of Anne's early exposure to court life, she had powerful influences around her for most of her life.
 These early influences were mostly women who were engaged with art, history and religion.
 Eric Ives described the women around Anne as "aristocratic women seeking spiritual fulfillment".
-They included Queen Claude, of whose court Anne was a member, and Marguerite of Angoulême, who was a well-known figure during the Renaissance and held strong religious views that she portrayed through poetry.
+They included Queen Claude, of whose court Anne was a member, and Marguerite of Angoulême, who was a well-known figure during the Renaissance and held strong religious views that she expressed through poetry.
 These women along with Anne's immediate family members, such as her father, may have had a large influence on Anne's personal faith.

 Anne's experience in France made her a devout Christian in the new tradition of Renaissance humanism.
 Anne knew little Latin and, trained at a French court, she was influenced by an "evangelical variety of French humanism", which led her to champion the vernacular Bible.
+Due to her Christian faith, she expected her council, among other things, to be both honest and modest, that they should wholly embrace faith in God, and that they would not associate with vice of any sort.
 She later held the reformist position that the papacy was a corrupting influence on Christianity, but her conservative tendencies could be seen in her devotion to the Virgin Mary.
 Anne's European education ended in 1521, when her father summoned her back to England.
 She sailed from Calais in January 1522.

 Another clue to Anne's personal faith could be found in Anne's book of hours, in which she wrote, "le temps viendra" ["the time will come"].
-Alongside this inscription, she drew an astrolabe, which at the time was a symbol of the Renaissance.
-The inscription implies that Anne was a Renaissance woman, exposed to new ideas and thoughts relating to her faith.
+Alongside this inscription, she drew an armillary sphere, an emblem (also used by her daughter Elizabeth) representing contemplation of heavenly wisdom.

 Anne Boleyn's last words before her beheading were a prayer for her salvation, her king, and her country.
 She said, "Good Christian people!
 I am come hither to die, for according to the law, and by the law, I am judged to death; and therefore I will speak nothing against it.
 I come hither to accuse no man, nor to any thing of that whereof I am accused and condemned to die; but I pray God save the king, and send him long to reign over you, for a gentler, or a more merciful prince was there never; and to me he was ever a good, a gentle, and a sovereign lord."
-John Foxe, martyrologist, included Anne in his book, Foxe's Book of Martyrs, claiming she was a good woman who had sincere faith and trust in her God.
+John Foxe, martyrologist, included Anne in his book, Actes and Monuments, claiming she was a good woman who had sincere faith and trust in her God.
 Foxe also believed a sign of Anne's good faith was God's blessing on her daughter, Elizabeth I, and God allowing Elizabeth to prosper as queen.